 These monomers are also the building blocks of plastic polymers.
 You may be wondering, how the refining process takes place – All the crude oil is put inside a furnace and heated up.
 Post this, it is sent to a distillation unit.
 In this distillation unit, all the crude oil gets broken down into smaller and lighter compounds called fractions.
 Out of all the fractions that are obtained, the one that is the most key to the process of plastic making is naphtha.

 This is probably the trickiest part of the production process.
 In this part of the process, compounds like ethylene, propylene, butylene, etc get converted into polymers that have higher molecular weights.
 This also means that what were initially monomers get converted into polymers.
 This is why this step is referred to as polymerization.
 For plastic making, there are two types of polymerization that take place –

-1. Addition polymerization – In this type of polymerization, a monomer connects to the next one (a dimer) and the chain keeps continuing.
-Basically you keep adding more monomers to the initial one.
-To facilitate such type of polymerization, a catalyst is used.
+> Addition polymerization – In this type of polymerization, a monomer connects to the next one (a dimer) and the chain keeps continuing.
+Basically, you keep adding more monomers to the initial one.
+To facilitate such a type of polymerization, a catalyst is used.
 The most common catalyst used is a type of peroxide.
-Examples of plastics that use addition polymerization are polyethylene, polystyrene, and polyvinyl chloride.
+Examples of plastics that use additional polymerization are polyethylene, polystyrene, and polyvinyl chloride.